The Best Times To Send Email For Replies (Backed By Data)

 - Email open and reply rates are highest on the weekends, when inbox competition is low.

 - People are most responsive in the early morning or later in the evening.
-Experiment with sending emails between 6 and 7 AM, or around 8 PM.
+If you’re having a hard time getting in touch with someone, try sending follow up emails between 6 and 7 AM, or around 8 PM.

 - All weekdays are equal.
 Instead of pitting Monday against Friday, focus on reaching out at effective times of day, crafting better subject lines, and harnessing the power of social proof to get more replies.